 Nobody cares how much you know until they know how much you care.

 When I was a young teacher working at an inner-city school, our principal would write that same quote on top of our faculty newsletter each week without fail.
 I'd wonder: Why the same quote again and again?
 Is she just too lazy to find another one?
-It wasn't until years later when I had a child of my own with autism that I understood the quote and how it's key to all we do as educators.
+It wasn't until years later when I had a child of my own with autism that I understood how profound that quote was and how it's key to all we do as educators.

 I've attended many IEP meetings over the years—some as a teacher and some as a mother—where the fundamental element of compassion was missing.
-These meetings were unproductive, alienating parents and frustrating teachers.
+Those meetings were unproductive, alienating parents and frustrating teachers.
 How can we improve IEP meetings so children get the special education services they need, moms and dads become involved in the process, and classroom teachers aren't overburdened?
 With that in mind, I came up with these five basic elements that parents should insist upon for optimal success: